hepplerj/cv/web-cv.md

 **Technical director**, *American Indian Digital History Project* (2014--*present*).
 An Omeka exhibit of material on American Indian history.
 Served as a technical advisor in deciding on and setting up technical infrastructure, metadata design, and document digitization.
 Primary investigator: Kent Blansett.

-**Academic technology specialist**, *Chinese Railroad Workers in North America*, Stanford University (2013--2016).
+**Technical lead**, *Chinese Railroad Workers in North America*, Stanford University (2013--2016).
 Served as a technical advisor and developer for a metadata management system, helped organized and curate nearly 10,000 digitized objects, and trained sixteen research assistants on metadata best practices and the platform used for collecting metadata.
 Primary investigators: Gordon Chang and Shelley Fischer Fishkin.

 **Project manager**, *[William F. Cody Archive](http://codyarchive.org)*, Center for Digital Research in the Humanities, University of Nebraska-Lincoln (2011--2013).
 Supervised two graduate student interns, maintained documentation on project milestones and reference material, worked closely with museum staff at the Buffalo Bill Center for the West, and helped organize nearly 24,000 digitized documents.